 How To Sew Cartridge Pleats – A Tutorial

-In the early Victorian era, skirts were often attached with cartridge pleats (or gauging) to the waistband.
-Cartridge pleats help to give the skirt a dome shape which was fashionable in the 1840s – 1860s.
-Here’s a picture of an 1850s petticoat, and of an 1850s dress with cartridge pleating.
+Learn how to sew cartridge pleats like in the Victorian era!
+In the Victorian era, skirts were often attached with cartridge pleats – or gauging – to the waistband.
+Cartridge pleats help to give the skirt a dome shape which was fashionable between the 1840s and 1860s.
+Here’s a picture of an 1850s dress with cartridge pleating.

-Lay your gathered skirt and waistband right sides together.
-You can space the pleats evenly or gather the fabric more at the back of the skirt.
+Now pull the thread tight to gather the fabric.
+You can space the cartridge pleats evenly or gather the fabric more at the back of the skirt.

 2 thoughts on “How To Sew Cartridge Pleats – A Tutorial